+After spending seven-plus months limiting interactions with others, working and learning from home, worrying night and day about health and safety, plus weathering the ups and downs of an election year, are there even rules anymore?
 For many families, Christmas decorations come out the moment Halloween decorations are put away.
-For them, cooking the Thanksgiving turkey while listening to Mariah Carey sing "All I Want For Christmas Is You" is perfectly natural — double the holiday, double the joy!
+For them, cooking the Thanksgiving turkey while listening to Michael Bublé croon "White Christmas" is perfectly natural — double the holiday, double the joy!
+(And I need joy right now, y’all.)
 On the flip side, there are those who find the juxtaposition of the two holidays to be downright disgraceful.
 They are not one mega-holiday; they are two distinct holidays, and should be treated as such.

-But for some people, decking out that glorious Christmas Tree pre-Turkey feast is more of a practical move.
-"I travel for several weeks during November and December.
-If I don't get my tree and decorations up early, I barely have time to enjoy it," Shelby Larkin, a graphic designer from Washington D.C. tells Romper.
-"It is a lot of hard work that goes into decorating for the holidays, so I want my effort to be worth it."
+But for some people, decking out that glorious Christmas tree pre-Turkey feast is more of a practical move.
+"It is a lot of hard work that goes into decorating for the holidays, so I want my effort to be worth it," Shelby Larkin, a graphic designer from Washington D.C., tells Romper.
+Plus, who doesn’t want to stare at something gorgeous for 60 straight days to close out one of the most tumultuous years in recent memory?